5th grade making inferences worksheets

 Fifth graders infer across a whole story, tracking what a character wants, how they change, and what the writer implies but never states.
-Every conclusion rests on specific evidence, and the strongest reading is the one the most clues point toward.
+Every conclusion rests on specific evidence, and the strongest reading is the one most clues point toward.

 The kind of passages you'll get